SEN-AllMar/Pong-Game/index.md

 ![image](https://user-images.githubusercontent.com/87557430/126028123-c55e5424-af38-48a4-b391-ab0b73f9e35d.png)

 Very difficult.
-But, we managed to go throughh with it.
+But, we managed to go through with it.
 That is all the steps we needed.

 *4.0 Equipments and Apparatus*